Today, it is one of the most popular alternative medicine methods in China and the East, and throughout the West.

 - Height problems / labyrinthitis / vertigo.

-It is applied mainly in all disorders of the musculoskeletal system, for symptoms such as menstrual cramps and pain, constipation, pain related to the nervous system, respiratory and dermatological problems.
+It is applied mainly in all musculoskeletal system disorders for symptoms such as menstrual cramps and pain, constipation, pain related to the nervous system, and respiratory and dermatological problems.

 Who can benefit from this technology?

 There are no contraindications, but adverse phenomena or rejection may occur.
-Symptoms such as pain, excessive sensitivity, nausea, sweating, and inflammation at the site of application can be found in rejection.
+Symptoms such as pain, excessive sensitivity, nausea, sweating, and inflammation at the application site can be found in sacrifice.

 Study of auriculotherapy for smoking cessation